MenuClose

 Current research shows that more than two million Americans have serious problems related to the use of opioid painkillers.
 Among these people, the source of the problem is often abuse of the medication oxycodone.
-If you abuse this medication, you may need an opioid treatment program to help you regain your sobriety.
+If you abuse this medication, you may need an oxycodone and opioid treatment program to help you regain your sobriety.
 Why is oxycodone so addictive?
 The answer to this question is partly in the general effects of all opioid substances.
 It also lies in the medication’s intended purpose and its chemical details.

 The General Effects of Opioids